The Twilight Samurai

 The Twilight Samurai (たそがれ清兵衛, Tasogare Seibei) is a 2002 Japanese historical drama film co-written and directed by Yoji Yamada and starring Hiroyuki Sanada and Rie Miyazawa.
-Set in mid-19th century Japan, a few years before the Meiji Restoration, it follows the life of Seibei Iguchi, a low-ranking samurai employed as a bureaucrat.
+Set in mid-19th century Japan, a few years before the Meiji Restoration, it follows the life of Seibei Iguchi, an impoverished, low-ranking samurai trapped in a lowly bureaucratic post.
 Poor, but not destitute, he still manages to lead a content and happy life with his daughters and his mother, who has dementia.
 Through an unfortunate turn of events, the turbulent times conspire against him.

 The film was inspired by the short story "The Bamboo Sword" by Shuhei Fujisawa.
 The Twilight Samurai won an unprecedented 12 Japanese Academy Awards, including Best Picture, Best Director, Best Actor, Best Actress, and Best Screenplay.
 The Twilight Samurai was also nominated for the Academy Award for Best Foreign Language Film at the 76th Academy Awards.

 Plot

-Low-ranking samurai Iguchi Seibei becomes a widower when his wife succumbs to tuberculosis.
-His wife receives a grand funeral, more than Seibei can afford.
-Seibei works in the grain warehouse, keeping inventory for the clan.
-His colleagues mock him behind his back with the nickname Tasogare (Twilight).
-When evening approaches, Seibei rushes home to look after his elderly mother, who has dementia, and two young daughters, Kayano and Ito, instead of bonding with his supervisor and colleagues over customary nights of dinner, geisha entertainment, and sake drinking.
-Seibei neglects his appearance, failing to bathe or shave his head, and being shabbily dressed, due to the well-being of his young daughters and medicine for his mother taking priority over new clothes or the monthly bath fee.
-One day, when the clan’s lord comes to visit the grain warehouse to inspect the inventory, he notices and points out how Seibei smells and is unclean, for which he and his superior have to apologise profusely.
-Word gets out and Seibei is made a laughingstock.
-The next day his uncle, the head of Iguchi family, visits their home and angrily lectures Seibei, telling him that had that been the lord's father, Seibei would have been ordered to perform harakiri.
-His uncle also tells him that he is arranging a new marriage for him, as a new wife would help his ‘miserable’ situation and he can’t be picky.
-Seibei refuses, being content.
-Later at night, he asks his daughters if they are lonely with no mother, but they both say they are happy as long as they have him.